 A cash donation is the simplest and easiest way to make a gift.
-A cash gift provides you with a charitable income tax deduction, which means savings on your tax return.
+A cash gift generally provides you with a charitable income tax deduction, subject to limitations, which means savings on your tax return.

 A gift of appreciated securities, including stocks or bonds, is another easy way to benefit HFCS.
 This type of gift allows you to avoid paying capital gains tax and receive a charitable income tax deduction.

 Designating HFCS as the beneficiary of your retirement assets, such as your IRA, 401k, 403b, pension or other tax deferred plan, is an excellent way to give because, as a charity, HFCS is not taxed upon receiving the gift.
 We’ll benefit from the full value of your gift, and you will receive an estate tax charitable deduction.